scotcoin/czarparty/README.md

 * Currently only Pay‐to‐Pubkey‐Hash addresses are supported.

-## Non‐Counterparty transactions
+## Non‐Czarparty transactions

-counterpartyd supports the construction of two kinds of transactions that are not themselves considered Counterparty transactions:
+czarpartyd supports the construction of two kinds of transactions that are not themselves considered Czarparty transactions:

-* BTC sends
+* CZR sends
-* BTC dividends to Counterparty assets
+* CZR dividends to Czarparty assets

 Neither of these two transactions is constructed with a data field, and in the latter, multiple ‘destination’ outputs are used.